-The payment adjustments from the 2017 Performance Year of the Quality Payment Program (QPP) are being applied to the 2019 dates of service and are showing up in ERA files and on EOBs in physician offices around the country.
+The payment adjustments from the 2019 Performance Year of the Quality Payment Program (QPP) are being applied to the 2021 dates of service and are showing up in ERA files and on EOBs in physician offices around the country.
 Please check your EOBs!

-As you are reviewing your 2019 Medicare Part B payments, be aware of the following:
+As you are reviewing your 2021 Medicare Part B payments, be aware of the following:

-New and updated CARC and RARC codes are being used
+- CARC and RARC codes are being used

-Positive MIPS payment adjustments are designated as 144 Incentive adjustment and N807 Payment adjustment based on MIPS.
+- Positive MIPS payment adjustments are designated as 144 Incentive adjustment and N807 Payment adjustment based on MIPS.

-Negative MIPS payment adjustments are displayed on RAs as 237 Legislated/Regulatory Penalty
+- Negative MIPS payment adjustments are displayed on RAs as 237 Legislated/Regulatory Penalty

-Positive payment adjustments are indicated as a negative adjustment on your EOB.
+- Positive payment adjustments are indicated as a negative adjustment on your EOB.

-Part B drugs and supplies are not subject to any payment adjustments (positive or negative).
+- Part B drugs and supplies are not subject to any payment adjustments (positive or negative).

 An example of how the adjustments are applied to payments is shown in the chart below.
 (NOTE: The example below is based on the 2017 adjustment of 4% affecting 2019 payments, but the process is the same.)

 Novitas Solutions, the Jurisdiction H Medicare Administrative Contractor (MAC), is responsible for Part B payment processing but the methodology for applying the payments is regulated by CMS.

 If you are an eligible clinician, a LAMMICO insured and have not already implemented a process for capturing or reporting MIPS data in your practice, contact LAMMICO and let us help you!
 If you already have a MIPS process, we can be an additional resource and discuss options regarding MIPS.
 There is no charge for our consultation.
 These services are provided to you because you are a LAMMICO insured.

-Participation in the Quality Payment Program can also help you mitigate your malpractice risk through tracking and improving quality care (Quality measures), increasing patient engagement and satisfaction (Improvement Activities) and improving communications using secure electronic transmissions between providers and with patients (Promoting Interoperability).
+Participation in the Quality Payment Program may also help you mitigate your malpractice risk through tracking and improving quality care (Quality measures), increasing patient engagement and satisfaction (Improvement Activities) and improving communications using secure electronic transmissions between providers and with patients (Promoting Interoperability).